 I suppose, in fairness, he meant that it would not have a lot of familiar megapolis comforts.
-Perhaps he assumed I was representative of the upper middle class demographic.
-Varanasi was the most important city of Hinduism, but not exactly the cosmopolitan business centre.
-And then there were the sanitation issues and the cows everywhere; I’ve already read about that in a couple of travel articles about Varanasi.
+Perhaps he assumed I was like any other person in the upper middle class demographic.
+Varanasi is the most important city of Hinduism, but not exactly the cosmopolitan business centre.
+And then there are the sanitation issues and the cows everywhere; I’ve already read about that in a couple of travel articles about Varanasi.

 But, fairly or unfairly, that part is not what people mean when they say, ‘India’.

 I felt I needed to feel what it was like to travel through one of the parts of India that people usually think of when they mean, ‘India’.
-The part that was dense, where you would swear you could feel ‘the second most populous nation on earth’.
+The part so dense, that you would swear you could feel ‘the second most populous nation on earth’.